lilianmoraru/shuttle/CONTRIBUTING.md

 $ docker volume create shuttle-backend-vol
 ```

-Finally, you can start a local deployment of the backend with:
+Finally, you can start a local deployment of shuttle with:

 ```bash
 $ docker compose -f docker-compose.dev.yml up -d